Tiquanny Williams

-Tiquanny Williams (born 10 September 2001) is a Saint Kitts and Nevis association footballer who currently plays for A.D.
-Ovarense, and the Saint Kitts and Nevis national team.
+Tiquanny Williams (born 10 September 2001) is a Saint Kitts and Nevis association footballer who currently plays for Trepça and the Saint Kitts and Nevis national team.

 Club career

 Williams won the Keith Gumbs Youth Player of the Year award presented by the Saint Kitts and Nevis Football Association in 2018 while playing for St Thomas/Trinity Strikers FC.
 The award was presented by CONCACAF president Victor Montagliani.
 The same year he was named the nation's High School Male Footballer of the Year as a student at Verchilds High School.

 Williams has played for United Old Road Jets FC of the SKNFA Premier League since 2018.
 Through the 2021 season, he made 53 league appearances, scoring 34 goals.
 Towards the end of the 2021 season, he was leading the league's golden boot race.